 - Strengthened Sense of Community Raises Levels of Happiness

 Making the decision to send a senior to an assisted living facility or somewhere for independent senior living can be very difficult.
 Adult children often feel like they’re abandoning their aging parents.
 In reality, 84% of residents in these communities end up enjoying their stay so much that they would recommend their community to someone else.
 A 2009 study by the ProMatura Group, LLC shows that becoming part of an independent senior living community allows seniors to make more new friends and try more new things than their counterparts not in facilities.
 Overall, residents mostly report the experience being better than they expected.

 For an elderly person experiencing memory loss, having continuous n=mental stimulation is key for management.
 By the time we each reach age 80, our hippocampus has lost 20 percent of its original nerve cells.
 The brain itself actually shrinks and becomes less efficient as we age.
 With this natural degradation in mind, having the opportunity to provide aging loved ones with activities for seniors in assisted living situations is a paramount opportunity.
 Seniors reported in one study that their favorite activities included reading (71%) and pursuing religious activities (53%).

 - Highest Level of Care Possible

 By finding an assisted living facility for your aging loved one, you’re also ensuring they receive the best care possible.
-Patients with dimentia, for example, can greatly benefit from continuously available memory care services.
-Residents typically receive 24-hour supervision, three meals a day in a group dining room and a range of services to enhance quality of life and independence.
+Patients with dementia, for example, can greatly benefit from continuously available memory care services.
+Residents typically receive 24-hour supervision, three meals a day in a group dining room, and a range of services to enhance their quality of life and independence.
 These activities include personal care and memory care services, medication management, along with housekeeping and maintenance.